mrmagooey/redux-simple-models/readme.md

     export const getOne = selectors.getOne(modelName);

 In this way everything relating to getting and setting data on a particular model is kept in the same spot, and they all share a common interface.

-Final suggestions:

-* At some point you will need custom actions (e.g. for api responses).
-Use the redux-models versions as building blocks for these custom functions and add these to the actions.js file.
-* You can also keep your Normalizr schema in this directory `schema.js`, useful for wrangling api responses.

-### React-Redux

-The reducers and actions are agnostic what presentation framework is being used.

-The selectors can be directly used within any context that has access to state, whether it be within `mapStateToProps`, or within a thunk that has access to `getState()`.